 First, we examined the position of this study in terms of the spatial model.
-The concept of our isovist graph shares similarity with the function finding minimal set of isovists implemented in the Isovist_App (McElhinney, 2024).
-While it can be said that the method is pioneering approach, it does not consider the centrality of isovist unlike our study.
-Then, our isovist graph has many essential overlaps with the definition of an axial map (Hiller and Hanson 1984, P91-92).
+The definition of our isovist graph has many essential overlaps with the definition of an axial map (Hiller and Hanson 1984, P91-92).
 They defined an axial map as "An axial map of the open space structure of the settlement will be the least set of such straight lines which passes through each convex space and makes all axial links..."
 The idea of covering a plane with a finite number of connected unit spaces is common.
 However, axial maps are somewhat confusing concepts as entities.
 As highlighted by Batty and Rana (2004), axes are interpreted as coherent straight lines that move unimpeded in space; however, these are spatial units similar to aggregated road edges, making naive interpretation difficult.
-Therefore, when analyzing an axial map as a graph, the axes given as edges must be dualtransformed into nodes.
+Therefore, when analyzing an axial map as a graph, the axes given as edges must be dual-transformed into nodes.
 In ordinary spatial analysis, various states at arbitrary observation points are observed and weighed.
 However, such a correspondence cannot be obtained for nodes given by a dual transformation, and measurement at the center of the line segment or an averaging process is required.
 However, an isovist is a simpler spatial unit than an axial map because it covers the entire area visible from a single point in all directions.
 On the other hand, our study differs from the present study in that it uses isovists to generate the axial map described below and does not consider the centrality of isovists or the connection relationship between vantage points.
 Visibility graph analysis (VGA; Turner et al., 2001) is a well-known graph model based on the connection between an isovist's vantage points.
 This method generates isovists on a grid, creates a visibility graph of them, calculates various graph features such as a clustered coefficient, and visualizes the features as an isovist field on the original raster.
 VGA is suitable for expressing the differences in detailed features in a space because it expresses the space as a detailed field.
 To simplify the visibility graph using VGA, a method of thinning by maximizing the modularity of the graph (Hwang, 2013) has been proposed, but it is difficult to obtain a complete coverage of the space by the thinned representative points, and it is difficult to obtain a complete coverage of the space by the thinned representative points.
 The covering of the space is not guaranteed to be complete or to come to the center of the space; although different from the VGA, there are studies that generate isovist-like graphs to move as a method of indoor navigation (Hamzei et al., 2024).
 In these studies, the main focus was on observing walls to explore the space, and the graphs were not generated in the interest of structuring them with a small number of points that are representative of the space.